emilianicasio/BabyCountdown/README.md

 # BabyCountdown
-This repo contains a Web page to calculate days hours and minutes until a birth due date.
+This repo contains a Web page to calculate days, hours and minutes until a birth due date.